reasons you're not losing weight

 Moreover, adults should aim for up to 300 minutes of moderate or 150 minutes of intense exercise weekly.
 Starting with 60 minutes a week is good for beginners.

-The key is to stay active, even with simple actions like taking stairs, parking further, or walking more to stay hydrated.
+The key is to stay active, even with simple actions like taking stairs, parking further, running, or walking more to stay hydrated.

 3. You’re Not Eating Whole Foods